 It may be a few hours from San Jose, Costa Rica.
 Still, this cloud forest and its incredible views, interesting wildlife, and impressive conservation efforts make it a worthwhile visit.

 13. Book a San Jose City Tour

-Location: downtown San Jose, Costa Rica
+Location: Downtown San Jose, Costa Rica

 Many walking tours in San Jose will escort you through the popular areas of downtown San Jose, the city center, various parks, and museums.
 If you’re lucky, your guide will give you some dining recommendations and insider knowledge of fun things to do in San Jose that are off the beaten path.

 Try a guided bus tour if you’d prefer to see the city by bus.
-You’ll get to peek inside the Gold Museum, wander through Central Park, stroll around the National Theater, admire its stunning architecture, and enjoy a traditional Costa Rican lunch.
+You’ll peek inside the Gold Museum, wander through Central Park, stroll around the National Theater, admire its stunning architecture, and enjoy a traditional Costa Rican lunch.

 With a city so large and inviting, visitors have a lot to see and do.
 Booking a city tour can help you squeeze more sights in during your time in San Jose and make your trip even more memorable.

 Address: Av 9, Bajos de La Union, San José, Costa Rica